-The use of big data analysis allows healthcare providers to reduce the length of stay of patients in the hospital, save money, and reduce the number of readmissions.
+The use of big data analytics in medical institutions can reduce the length of stay of patients in the hospital, save money, and reduce the number of readmissions.

 We’ve explored how big data can benefit the healthcare industry.
 But to process it correctly, quickly, and successfully, artificial intelligence should step in.
-Here are the most common use cases of leveraging AI for healthcare.
+Here are the most common applications of AI in healthcare.